Chroma-Palette/chroma-palette/README.md

 9. **Color Trends**: Analyze and display color trends across popular websites or specific industries.

-10. **API Access**: Provide an API for developers to integrate Chromatic's functionality into their own tools.
+10. **API Access**: Provide an API for developers to integrate Chroma Palette 🎨's functionality into their own tools.

 11. **Multiple Color Models**: Support RGB, HSL, CMYK, and other color models in addition to HEX.